shrmrf/gitbook-docker/README.md

     $ docker run -ti --rm -v `pwd`:/docs shrmrf/gitbook-docker pdf <path to your book>

 ### Acknowledgements
-This is just a blatant fork off of humangeo/gitbook-docker.
+This is just a blatant fork off of `humangeo/gitbook-docker`.
 Thanks humangeo :)

+Now though, the fork has diverged.